uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 - Managing an existing cluster has priority over deploying a new cluster from the Uyuni/SUSE Manager perspective
 - Deploying and provisioning the underlying infrastructure to host the cluster product is not covered in this RFC: for this purpose, consult [SUMA as a Virtualization Solution with Multi-Tenancy](https://confluence.suse.com/pages/viewpage.action?pageId=431620395)
 - We decided not to install the software management stack on the Uyuni/SUSE Manager itself but rather to have a dedicated management node for each cluster to avoid any kind of conflicts.
 This requirement may be relaxed in the future and Uyuni/SUSE Manager may be the management node of any cluster.
 - SES 6 requires to have a salt-master as part of the cluster - this will clash with the idea above of Uyuni/SUSE Manager being the salt-master of the minion.
-SES 7 is still under development but expected to be released in late 2020, will probably relax this requirement
+SES 7 is still under development but expected to be released in late 2020 and will probably relax this requirement.
+Uyuni/SUSE Manager will target SES 7: we consulted the available documentation for SES 7 (see References) and for everything that was not clear at the time of writing we looked at the documentation for SES 6.
 - This is an MVP: only basic functionality for a cluster will be covered in this first iteration
 - The functionality is built in a pluggable way to be easily extendable